<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 We recommend you assess your review generation performance in bi-weekly or monthly increments.

-To find your target monthly review volume, Widewail has developed this model:
+To find your target monthly review volume, Widewail has developed this model to help you repair your online reputation:

 review volume calculation (1)